 - SUSE customer center (SCC) SUSE Customer Center is the new portal to centrally manage your SUSE subscriptions, access software updates and contact SUSE Customer Support.
 The user-friendly interface gives you a central view of all your SUSE subscriptions, allowing you to easily find the information you need.
 The streamlined registration flow gives you faster access to your patches and updates.
 And if you have any support requests or feedback, SUSE Customer Center is the place to go.

 - The subscription management tool (SMT)The Subscription Management Tool is our proxy solution to help large organizations centrally receive patches and updates for their SUSE Linux Enterprise software.
-It provides our customers a way to easily migrate from Novell Customer Center to SUSE Customer Center and gain much simpler and faster access to updates and patches.
+It provides our customers a way to easily migrate and gain much simpler and faster access to updates and patches.
 SMT is also the prescribed way for large organizations to gain the benefits of the SUSE Linux Enterprise Server Modules.
 Systems management functionality beyond a pure proxy is provided by SUSE Manager.

 - IPv6The next-generation Internet Protocol version 6 specification (IPv6), the successor to IPv4, can provide far more address space for device connection.
 SUSE Linux Enterprise Server 12 natively supports IPv6, such as during installation.
 With IPv6 support, you can connect to next-generation network equipment.